Shipping your personal belongings back to Ireland

 What do I need to know about importing a vehicle?

 If you’re importing a car or small van, the amount of VRT you pay is based on a percentage of its recommended retail price, including all taxes.
 This is known as the Open Market Selling Price (OMSP).
-For an estimate of the VRT that you will pay on your vehicle, see Revenue’s VRT calculator.
+Use Revenue’s VRT calculator to estimate how much VRT you will pay.

-For more information, please see our document on Importing a vehicle into Ireland.
+For more information, see our page on importing a vehicle into Ireland.

-As items can be damaged in transit, it is important to insure your belongings.
+As items can be damaged during shipping, it is important to insure your belongings.
 Most shipping companies will include an insurance option in the packages they offer.
-If you take out a policy, make sure you know exactly what items are covered and in what circumstances.
+If you take out an insurance policy, make sure you know exactly what items are covered and in what circumstances.

 What documentation do I need?